cisagov/ScubaGoggles/DEVELOPMENTGUIDE.md

 5. Merge the baseline branch into main
 6. Delete the baseline branch

+## Branching Structure
+See [Branching Strategy Diagram](BRANCHINGSTRUCTURE.md) for a visual representation of the branch structure, both during a code freeze and otherwise.

 ## Creating Issues
 All needed changes (e.g., new features, bug fixes) need to be tracked in an issue.
 When creating an issue:
 - Be sure to follow the template